Docker-Daze/itu-minitwit/report/report.md

 ## The use of AI

-AI tools such as Chat GPT was used for idea generation.
-When problems occured, and no one knew how to fix it, the AI were asked to see, if an easy fix existed.
-AI were also used for finding errors in e.g. docker files.
+AI tools such as ChatGPT has been used to assist idea generation and our learning process.
-This approach often speeded up development, as it often had great suggestions for common issues.
+We prioritized receiving help in the exercise sessions from TA's rather than using AI.
+However, in some cases when problems occured, and no one knew how to fix it, assistance from AI could be useful.
-Sometimes it was useless, as it was a somewhat "unique" problem, and it did not know how to fix it.
+This approach sometimes sped up development, as it had decent suggestions for common issues.
-In these cases, the TA's were helpful.
+Contrary, it was sometimes not useful as it did not know the unique circumstances of the problem or overcomplicated it.

 # Reflection Perspective